 Family Medicine Residency Program

 The UT Southwestern Department of Family and Community Medicine offers 14 positions through the resident match each year.
-Ten positions are offered through our Parkland Track which serves the indigent population of Dallas County, and four positions are offered through our Southwestern Health Resources Track which mainly serves the privately insured.
+Eight positions are offered through our Parkland Track which serves the indigent population of Dallas County, and six positions are offered through our Southwestern Health Resources Track which mainly serves the privately insured.

-Residents in both tracks also share common elements in their training listed below.
+Both tracks share common elements in training as shown below.

 Procedure Training and Workshops